-Search terms were grouped into twelve domains that can be organized into three aspects of life: Material Conditions (Job Search, Job Market, Financial Security and Home Finance), Social (Family Stress, Family Time, Civic Engagement and Personal Security), and Health and Wellness (Healthy Habits, Health Conditions, Summer Activities and Education and Ideals).
-The composition of each category is described in Table 1.
-Note that Job Market and Job Search do not group together, and the types of words in each category give some intuition as to why: Job Search seems to be related to searching for a job (any job) from unemployment, while Job Market seems to be related to job quality, which might reflect searching in a looser job market.
-The lowest Cronbach's alpha (for Healthy Habits) is 0.84, which is still reassuringly high.
+To facilitate estimation, interpretation, and the robustness of the model, Google search terms were grouped into twelve domains that can be organized into three aspects of life: Material Conditions (Job Search, Job Market, Financial Security and Home Finance), Social (Family Stress, Family Time, Civic Engagement and Personal Security), and Health and Wellness (Healthy Habits, Health Conditions, Summer Activities and Education and Ideals)2.
+The composition of each category is described in the Supporting Information.
+Note that the search terms in Job Market and Job Search do not group together, and the types of words in each category give some intuition as to why: Job Search seems to be related to searching for a job (any job) from unemployment, while Job Market seems to be related to job quality, which might reflect searching in a looser job market.
+The lowest Cronbach's alpha3 (for Healthy Habits) is 0.84, which is still reassuringly high.
 A commonly accepted rule of thumb sets 0.7 as a threshold for an acceptable degree of internal consistency (Nunnally, 1978; George and Mallery, 2003).
+Table 1 shows the composite categories and their components.

-&lt;sup>4 As explained below, Home Finance is excluded in the analysis that follows but we present the results on the category.
+2 As explained below, Home Finance is excluded in the analysis that follows but we present the results on the category.